monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword is a script that counts the number of times a word appears in a file 16-whatsnext is a script that list 3 lines after a search pattern 17-hidethisword is a script that displays all the lines that donot contain a certain word
+15-countthatword is a script that counts the number of times a word appears in a file 16-whatsnext is a script that list 3 lines after a search pattern 17-hidethisword is a script that displays all the lines that donot contain a certain word 18-letteronly is a script that displays only lines starting with a letter